ergo-services/ergo/docs/extra-library/actors/metrics.md

 ### Understanding the Panels

-The dashboard organizes metrics into logical groups that answer operational questions:
+The dashboard organizes metrics into logical groups arranged from high-level overview at the top to detailed breakdowns below.
+Rows marked "collapsed" are hidden by default -- click the row header to expand them.

-**Summary Row** - Six stat panels showing aggregated values: total processes, running processes, zombie count (red when non-zero), memory used, memory allocated, and node count.
+**Summary Row** (expanded) - Six stat panels showing aggregated values: total processes, running processes, zombie count (red when non-zero), memory used, memory allocated, and node count.
 These provide immediate cluster health at a glance.
 A gap between total and running processes indicates idle capacity or blocked processes.
 Non-zero zombies require investigation.

-**Mailbox Latency** (expanded row, requires `-tags=latency`) - Appears right after the Summary row.
-Contains six panels for latency analysis described in detail in the next section.
+**Mailbox Latency** (expanded, requires `-tags=latency`) - Six panels for latency analysis described in detail in the next section.
 When the `latency` tag is not used, these panels show "No data".

+**Mailbox Depth** (collapsed) - Three panels showing mailbox queue depth.
+Max Depth per Node tracks the largest mailbox on each node over time.
+Depth Distribution is a stacked area chart with a flame color gradient (green for 1-10 messages, yellow for 50-100, orange for 500-1K, red for 5K-10K+) showing how many processes fall into each depth range.
+Top Processes by Depth is a table listing the processes with the deepest queues across the cluster.
+Depth is complementary to latency: depth tells you "how many messages are queued," while latency tells you "how long the oldest one has been waiting."

+**Process Activity** (collapsed) - Four panels covering utilization and throughput.
+Utilization Distribution is a stacked area chart showing how many processes fall into each utilization range (1% through 90%+), using a flame gradient from green to red.
+Message Throughput per Node shows `rate(messages_in)` and `rate(messages_out)` per node in messages per second.
+Top Processes by Utilization is a table showing the busiest actors by lifetime utilization.
+Actor Running Time per Node shows `rate(running_time_seconds)` per node -- effectively the node-level actor CPU utilization.
+When this value approaches the available CPU core count, the node is compute-saturated.

-**Processes** (collapsed row) - Four timeseries panels showing per-node process counts (total and running) and lifecycle rates (spawn rate with failures in red, termination rate).
-Click the row header to expand.
+**Processes** (collapsed) - Four timeseries panels showing per-node process counts (total and running) and lifecycle rates (spawn rate with failures in red, termination rate).
 Steady growth in total without plateau suggests process leaks.
-Compare running counts across nodes to identify load imbalance.
 Spawn failures indicate resource exhaustion.
 When termination rate exceeds spawn rate, the node is draining.

 **CPU** - User and system CPU time normalized by core count, displayed as percentages.
 High user CPU means compute-bound workload.
 High system CPU relative to user suggests excessive I/O or syscalls rather than application work.